risawitama/verbose-potato/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## Shout out to my grandma, that's the only way she can hear.